eriakul/Complexity_Science_Project_1/reports/draft_report.md

 ## Results

-[For example graphs, see p.
-22023 of the original paper.]

-Our reproduction results in data which match absentee rates gathered from the real high school [cite: Salathé, they show it in Fig. 4], and which differ [only slightly] from the results obtained by Salathé et al.  In figure [foo], the fraction of students who are infected rises and falls sharply in a manner which is consistent with real infection.
-Also, as in the original paper, we find that the following vaccination strategies caused significant (p < 0.05) decreases in the rates of infection:
+Our reproduction results in data which match absentee rates gathered from the real high school [cite: Salathé, they show it in Fig. 4], and which differ [only slightly] from the results obtained by Salathé et al.

-* TODO: Which things worked
+In figure [foo], the fraction of students who are infected rises and falls sharply in a manner which is consistent with real infection.

 [ TODO: Results from our extension ]

+## Extension Procedure

 ## Interpretation

 The model seems accurate.
 Though more research and broader data are needed to confirm its accuracy and test its applicability to different groups and situations, graph-based models that use real-world graph seem a promising tool.
 More specifically, we note that vaccinating according to [some strategy] is [23%] more effective than vaccinating at random; if a vaccination campaign is used at a school or similar institution, this could be used to guide the effort.

 One limitation of this model is that it requires real-world data.  [ TODO: More on this, and on outside interactions, limitations of SEIR model, computational feasability]

-# Extension

-To test the effectiveness of vaccination at creating herd immunity, we added random vaccination to the model.
-A configurable fraction of the population is randomly selected to be "vaccinated".
-In accordance with the CDC's findings [cite], vaccinations are about 40% effective, so 40% of individuals selected to be vaccinated are made immune (placed in the Recovered state).

-We ran [some number] simulations with varying fractions infected, and in each simulation tested whether the infection spread to 50% of the susceptible population.

-[ Graph goes here ]

-[ TODO: Commentary on results ]

 ## Source Code